Author: Ron Graham

 The promise of the rapture is very precious to the Christian.
 We look forward to this wonderful moment at the end of the world, which could occur at any time.
 Paul tells us what is going to happen...

-"Then we who are alive and remain (at the coming of Christ) shall be caught up in the couds, together with them, to meet the Lord in the air, and thus we shall always be with the Lord" (1Ths 4:17).
+¶“16The Lord himself will come down from heaven with a shout, with the voice of an archangel, and with the trumpet of God sounding.
+First the dead in Christ will be raised.
+17Then we who are alive and remain shall be caught up in the clouds, together with them, to meet the Lord in the air, and thus we shall always be with the Lord” (1Thessalonians 4:16-17).

 The Greek word for "caught up" is translated rapere in the Latin.
 Hence the term "rapture" is often used to describe this coming event, since "rapture" comes from rapere and means to be caught up and carried away in great joy.